bsoc-bitbyte/busify/Contributing.md

 # Contribution Guide

+We recommend you to do local setup in a Linux environment.
+We will soon update the readme for Windows setup.

 If you're reading this, you're probably creating a Pull Request or planning to do so and that's great!🥳

 # How to Contribute